 3.5.
 Branches per plant

-The combination V1T2 treatment exhibited the height number of branches per plant (4.68) at final harvest which was 44% greater than V1T0 treatment but statistically similar to V1T3 treatment.
-The V2T2 treatment had 37.4% height number of branches per plant compared to V2T0 but statistically similar with V2T1 and V2T3 treatments.
+.
+The combination of BARI Dherosh-2 with 90 kg P₂O₅ ha⁻¹ (V1T2) recorded the highest number of branches per plant (4.68), which was a 44% increase over the control (V1T0) The V2T2 treatment had 37.4% height number of branches per plant compared to V2T0 but statistically similar with V2T1 and V2T3 treatments.
 Conversely, the combination V2T0 showed the lowest number of branches (2.43).
 These results indicate that the application of phosphorus can influence branching of okra, however, responses could vary with variety selection .

 Table 4.
 Interaction effect of phosphorus levels and varieties on Dry leaf biomass, branches number of okra at final harvest